Skip to content

 Hours of Operation

-We provide care by appointment on the day that you call, or a day that is convenient for you.
+We provide care by appointment at a time that is convenient to you.
 Appointments are available Monday – Friday from 8:20-11:20am and from 1:00-4:00pm.
 A UGA ID card is required to verify current enrollment and eligibility for care.
-Please call the clinic directly to arrange a convenient appointment time.
-If you wish to schedule a telehealth appointment for Primary Care, please call 706-542-8654 to discuss options.

 Required Forms